stefanhans/golang-contexting/README.md

 a bitwise match of two pieces of CI, if both CIC-Contents are equal or both CI-Masks mark them as non-relevant.

+The calculation of such a match between two CIs uses the following function resp. bitwise expression

+    match(Offer, Request) = (NOT (Offer-Content XOR Request-Content)) OR (Offer-Mask AND Request-Mask)

 Let me illustrate this with an example.
 Offer and Request are two communication roles, and location is a type of CI.
 Offer says "I'm available for any Request with matching CI to contact me" and